s-a-v-a-n-n-a/My-CPU/README.md

 # My-CPU
 **DOCUMENTATION**
 ================
-That is my realisarion of softprocessor based on stack and array of four registers: RAX, RBX, RCX and RDX.
+That is my realisation of softprocessor based on stack and array of four registers: RAX, RBX, RCX and RDX.

 **DESCRIPTION OF THE STRUCTURE**
 --------------------------------